This Is What Indigenous Artists Think of Your Hipster Headdress

 Joey Stylez: "Headdresses are sacred"

 Personally, I’m pleased as fuck festivals are banning headdresses.
 I’m so happy.
 I got a headdress, and I earned it.
 It was made for me.
 It’s not just given to you; it’s not just an accessory.
 You have to earn those headdresses.
 When you see me wear a headdress in “Indian Outlaw” [the music video,] that was made for me by someone who was taught by my medicine man elder.
 There have been white people who have earned headdresses; they served time with communities by being side-by-side with Natives.
-If you earned your headdress, it doesn’t matter what color you are.
+If you earned your headdress, it doesn’t matter what colour you are.
 Same with bindis and what’s happening with that: I don’t think you should be wearing that for fun, but if that’s your culture, that’s yours.
 Elders give headdresses.
 It’s not just a pair of Gucci shoes or Louis Vuitton [accessories].
 Those feathers come from sacred animals that we were grateful gave their lives for us.
 We pray for them.
 You got to wear those with pride.

 Devin Pacholik is a Canadian writer.
 He is on Twitter.